intel/intel-cloud-optimizations-gcp/kubeflow/README.md

 creationTimestamp: null
 ```

-If this is not removed, you will receive an error like the following:
+If this is not removed, you may receive an error like the following:
 ```bash
 ...
 error: unable to decode "apps/profiles/build/apiextensions.k8s.io_v1_customresourcedefinition_profiles.kubeflow.org.yaml": parsing time "null" as "2006-01-02T15:04:05Z07:00": cannot parse "null" as "2006"
 make: *** [Makefile:83: apply] Error 1
 ```

-The issue was raised on GitHub [here](https://github.com/kubeflow/kubeflow/issues/7041#issuecomment-1493434289).
+The issue was raised on GitHub [here](https://github.com/kubeflow/kubeflow/issues/7041#issuecomment-1493434289) if you want to follow it more closely.

 ### Deploying the Kubeflow Cluster on C3 Machine Shape